Tech Connect Program Targets

 Graduate technology program aims to boost talent pipeline and tackle profession’s long-standing gender imbalance.

 In an age where technology is advancing at the speed of light, the need for tech-savvy graduates is growing just as fast.
 Companies everywhere are striving to create innovative products and applications but this can't happen without top talent.

 "A diverse technology workforce drives our innovation.
-The challenge was that we weren’t seeing enough women coming into the tech space."Ali Marano, head of Talent Pipeline for Technology and Operations
+The challenge was that we weren’t seeing enough diversity coming into the tech space."Ali Marano, Head of Technology for Social Good, Diversity & Inclusion

-Marano highlighted the important role diversity play in innovation and how Tech Connect will help to address the gender gap.
-"Less than 20% of the people studying computer science today are women.
-We knew that if we continued to follow the path of just going after computer science graduates then things wouldn't change in the near term, because the women were not there."
+Marano highlighted the important role diversity plays in innovation and how Tech Connect is helping to bring more diversity of thought and perspective to the company while also addressing the gender gap.
+"Less than 20% of the people studying computer science today are women, and even fewer are Black and Hispanic.
+We knew that we had to do more if we really wanted to level the playing field of women, Blacks, and Hispanics."

 Kenyetta Jeter, a Software Engineer in the firm’s Commercial Banking division, said the program has provided a unique experience by encouraging participants to gain lifelong skills as well, specifically, "teaching us about the need to define ourselves broadly, embrace constant change, and build meaningful relationships in the workplace…Tech Connect provided us with a valuable network of dedicated mentors who welcomed us into the firm.
 Together, we have been able to collectively acknowledge the gender gap in technology, and have an open dialogue about diversity of thought," she said.